solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 WORKDIR /go/src/github.com/solo-io/ext-auth-plugin-examples

 # De-vendor all the dependencies and move them to the GOPATH, so they will be loaded from there.
-# We need this so that the import paths for any library shared between the plugins and Gloo are the same.
+# We need this so that the import paths for any library shared between the plugins and Gloo Edge are the same.
 #
 # For example, if we were to vendor the ext-auth-plugin dependency, the ext-auth-server would load the plugin interface
 # as `GLOOE_REPO/vendor/github.com/solo-io/ext-auth-plugins/api.ExtAuthPlugin`, while the plugin
 # would instead implement `THIS_REPO/vendor/github.com/solo-io/ext-auth-plugins/api.ExtAuthPlugin`.
 These would be seen
-# by the go runtime as two different types, causing Gloo to fail.
+# by the go runtime as two different types, causing Gloo Edge to fail.
 # Also, some packages cause problems if loaded more than once.
 For example, loading `golang.org/x/net/trace` twice
 # causes a panic (see here: https://github.com/golang/go/issues/24137).
 By flattening the dependencies this way we
 # prevent these sorts of problems.